The Soul-Stirring Difference between Y & Z: Her Most Famous Roll

 --The Pretenders (Chrissie Hynde), “Back on the Chain Gang”

 Boyer and Cooke left together much later.
 By the time Cooke and Boyer arrived at PJs, the Schmidts had left.
-After a brief exchange of heated words with another patron after trying to pick Boyer up, Sam and Elisa got into his Ferrari and drove off.
+After a brief exchange of heated words with another patron who tried to pick Boyer up, Sam and Elisa got into his Ferrari and drove off.

 What happened next has been, and perhaps will always be, a point of contention.